pruszel/Travel-Stream-API/README.md

 ## Deployment

-All hosted services are deployed on Fly.io.
+The API is deployed with Fly.io.

 ### Requirements